jeshraghian/snn-tha/README.md

 # Threshold Annealing in Spiking Neural Networks
-This repo contains the corresponding code from the paper *The Fine Line Between Dead Neurons and Sparsity in Binarized Spiking Neural Networks*.
+This repo contains the corresponding code from the paper *The Fine Line Between Dead Neurons and Sparsity in Binarized Spiking Neural Networks* by Jason K. Eshrahgian and Wei D. Lu.

 ## Requirements